 What's New & Upcoming

 • Sunday, Nov.
 26, 2017, 1–3 p.m.
 “Thanksgiving Nightmare: America’s Native Genocide.”
 Presentation on how European settlers disposed of the Indigenous peoples of this continent, using the Modoc War as a brutal case in point.
 Mt.
-Diablo Unitarian Universalist Church, 55 Eckley Lane, Walnut Creek, CA 94549.
-Enrollment information available on the MDUUC website in September.
+Diablo Unitarian Universalist Church, 55 Eckley Lane, Walnut Creek, CA 94596.
+Enrollment information available on the MDUUC website.
+Cost $15, all proceeds to MDUUC.

 The Herky-Jerky Way The Modoc War Came to Be

 In a manner of speaking, this book took 40 years.
 Not because I was actually writing it all that time, but because it happened in fits, starts, and stages, metamorphosing like butterfly from caterpillar again and again.
 In the end, the book I finished was not the one I started.

 Which is just fine.
 Surprises are a sign that the writer is getting out of the way and letting the material goes where it must.

 “Telling the Truth About the Modocs: The Long Road to the Real Story” dives into the evolution of The Modoc War.
 You'll find a link to this essay at the top of the Quick Links section on this webpage's right-hand column.